ecmwf/pdbufr/docs/read_bufr.rst

     **Tree mode**

-    When ``mode`` is "tree" the contents of a BUFR message/subset is interpreted as a hierarchy.
-This is based on a certain group of BUFR keys (related instrumentation, location etc), which according to the `WMO BUFR manual <https://community.wmo.int/activity-areas/wmo-codes/manual-codes/bufr-edition-3-and-crex-edition-1>`_ introduce a new hierarchy level.
-So ``read_bufr`` traverses this hierarchy and when all the columns are collected and the all the filters match a new record is added to the output.
-With this it is possible that several records extracted from the same message/subset.
+    When ``mode`` is "tree" the contents of a BUFR message/subset is interpreted as a hierarchical structure.
+This is based on a certain group of BUFR keys (related to instrumentation, location etc), which according to the `WMO BUFR manual <https://community.wmo.int/activity-areas/wmo-codes/manual-codes/bufr-edition-3-and-crex-edition-1>`_ introduce a new hierarchy level in the message/susbset.
+During data extraction ``read_bufr`` traverses this hierarchy and when all the columns are collected and the all the filters match a new record is added to the output.
+With this several records can be extracted from the same message/subset.

     **Flat mode**

-    When ``mode`` is "flat" there can be at most one record per message/subset in the output.
-In the resulting DataFrame the column names are the original ecCodes keynames containing the rank e.g. "#1#latitude#".
+    When ``mode`` is "flat" messages/subsets are extracted as a whole preserving the column order (see the note below for exceptions).
+In the resulting DataFrame the original ecCodes keys containing the **rank** are used as column names, e.g. "#1#latitude#" instead of "latitude".
 The following set of keys are omitted:

-    * "unexpandedDescriptors"
+    * "unexpandedDescriptors" from the header
-    * non-element keys (i.e. when the identifier id available as keyname->code is not 0)
+    * non-element data section keys (i.e. when the identifier available as keyname->code does not start with 0)
     * key attributes e.g. "latitude->code"

+    The **rank** appearing in the keys in a message containing **uncompressed subsets** is not reset by ecCodes when a new subset is started.
+To make the columns as aligned as a possible in the output :func:`read_bufr` resets the rank and makes sure that e.g. the first "latitude" key is always called "#1#latitude" in each uncompressed subset.

-    ``filters`` can still be used in this mode but are interpreted in a different way:
+    ``filters`` can still be used in "flat" mode but are interpreted in a different way:

-    * filters can only contain keys without a rank
+    * they can only contain keys without a rank
     * computed keys cannot be used
     * a filter condition matches if there is a match for the same key with any given rank in the message/subset.
 E.g. if ::

         filters = {"pressure": 50000}

-      and e.g. "#12#pressure" is 50000 in the message/subset then the filter matches.
+      and there is e.g. "#12#pressure" = 50000 in the message/subset then the filter matches.

     .. note::

-        Messages/subsets can contain a potentially different BUFR keys.
-When it happens Pandas adds the keys not yet present in the DataFrame to the end of the columns.
+        Messages/subsets in a BUFR file can have a different series of BUFR keys.
+When a new message/subset is processed :func:`read_bufr` adds it to the resulting DataFrame as a new record and columns that are not yet present in the output are automatically appended to the end changing the original order of keys for that message.
+This is something you need to be aware of when interpreting the results.